eduvpn/apple/Pods/TunnelKit/README.md

 	-----END CERTIFICATE-----
     """)

+Make sure to also update the following constants in the same files, according to your developer account and your target bundle identifiers:

+    public static let appGroup
+    public static let tunnelIdentifier

+Remember that the App Group on macOS requires a team ID prefix.

 ## Documentation

 The library is split into two modules, in order to decouple the low-level protocol implementation from the platform-specific bridging, namely the [NetworkExtension][ne-home] VPN framework.